- Academic Advising

 Meningococcal meningitis is spread through the air via respiratory secretions or close contact with an affected person.
 This can include coughing, sneezing, kissing or sharing items such as utensils, cigarettes and drinking glasses.

-The University of Texas at San Antonio complies with Texas Education Code, Subchapter Z, Chapter 51, Section 51.9192, and 19 TAC Part 1, Chapter 21, Subchapter T, requiring all first-time students attending an institution of higher education in the state of Texas, including transfer students, to show evidence of vaccination against bacterial meningitis, allowing for medical or religious exemptions, prior to enrollment.
+The University of Texas at San Antonio complies with Texas Education Code, Subchapter Z, Chapter 51, Section 51.9192, and 19 TAC Part 1, Chapter 21, Subchapter T, requiring all first-time students attending an institution of higher education in the state of Texas, including transfer students, to show evidence of vaccination against bacterial meningitis, allowing for medical or conscientious opt-out exemptions, prior to enrollment.
 The institution of higher education must receive from an appropriate health practitioner evidence of the student having received the initial bacterial meningitis vaccination or booster dose during the five-year period prior to but no later than 10 days prior to the first day of the first semester of the institution in which the student initially enrolls.
-Students are exempt if they are (a) 30 years of age and older on the first day of the semester, or (b) enrolled only in online or other distance education courses.
+Students are exempt if they are (a) 22 years of age and older on the first day of the semester, or (b) enrolled only in online or other distance education courses.

 |Tetanus, Diphtheria, Pertussis||Primary series in childhood (4 doses); one dose of Tdap every 10 years for those 11–64 years old, regardless of interval since last Td booster (alternate diphtheria/tetanus vaccine NOT containing pertussis vaccine component).|